nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 - here A direct resource:
  https://wear.onetm.ovh/en/OneOSWear/downloads/rubyfish/

-NOTE: the developer team have made on the fastboot stock zip file the .bat and .sh precompiled scripts otherwise you can run the follow for each .img file:
+- the developer team have made on the fastboot stock zip file the .bat and .sh precompiled scripts otherwise you can run the follow for each .img file:

 ```
 fastboot flash ####.img